talorlik/docker-playground/WARP.md

 ## Overview

-This is a Docker Swarm-based high availability (HA) setup demonstrating load balancing, service replication, and database replication.
-It uses modular Docker Compose fragment files that are merged for Swarm deployment.
-The project also supports a Proxy deployment mode using Docker Compose with nginx reverse proxies.
+This is a Docker-based high availability (HA) setup demonstrating load balancing, service replication, and database replication.
+The project supports **two deployment modes**:

+1. **Swarm Mode**: Uses Docker Swarm with overlay networks and built-in load balancing
+2. **Proxy Mode**: Uses Docker Compose with nginx reverse proxies for load balancing

+The project uses modular Docker Compose fragment files with YAML anchors and conditional rendering to support both deployment modes from a single set of templates.

 ## Architecture